-Things are heating up in Hong Kong as the city gears up for a summer of festivals, colour and shopping.
+Things are heating up in Hong Kong as the city gears up for summer.

 Summer in Hong Kong is a smorgasbord of cultural events, pumping nightlife, food festivals and incredible shopping sales.
 Outlying islands provide convenient travel options for a quick change of pace and a booming art and antiquities scene ensures you can take a little piece of the city home with you.

 From June 21 to August 31, citywide sales across Hong Kong’s shopping malls, department stores and boutiques kick off.
 With a history as an international centre of trade, Hong Kong has naturally evolved into a shopping destination and offers buyers an enormous product range.
 From traditional wares sold at local bazaars to the latest computers and electronics, buyers will be hard pressed to not find what they want and in most cases, end up purchasing what they never thought they wanted!
 Fashion and beauty products have always been high on shoppers’ lists in Hong Kong.
 Picking up a tailored woolen suit made to measure, working with a leather craftsman to design your own luggage or stumbling on creations from the flourishing local design scene mean arriving with at least a half empty suitcase is paramount.

 Festivals are synonymous with summertime and Hong Kong is well known for its annual Dragon Boat Carnival taking place this year on 21 to 23 June.
 Held on the city’s energetic Victoria Harbour, teams from around the world take part and thousands of spectators cheer on from the shore.